Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Imagine biting into your favorite chocolate bar.
 That chocolaty chunk rests momentarily on your tongue, full of rich and creamy goodness.
 The juices flow from your salivary glands.
 You roll the piece around in your mouth, and it steadily liquefies by the warmth of your body heat.
 Your fingers reach for another piece to plop between your lips.

-My affection for chocolate isn’t a unique one.
+My affection for chocolate isn’t unique.
 Not everyone digs chocolate or goes for bold flavors, but most people at least like it.
-It’s one of the most universally loved foods, dating back from when the Mayans started cultivating it eons ago in the BC era.
+It’s one of the most universally loved foods, dating back to the Mayans’ cultivation eons ago in the BC era.

 Cocoa Pods